WHERE ATTENTION GOES

-To support Women’s Health Week, we invite you to prioritise taking a few small and meaningful steps towards improving your health, and to start a conversation with loved ones to share and inspire what the tools of self care can look like.
+We invite you to prioritise taking a few small and meaningful steps towards improving your health, and to start a conversation with loved ones to share and inspire what the tools of self care can look like.

 Emotions are a natural part of who we are.
 Joy, sadness, laughter, fear, frustration – it’s what makes us, us.
 However, hormone imbalance, poor diet, stress, traumatic life events and lack of sleep, can heighten emotions and impact on our everyday lives, work and relationships.
 When we are at our lowest point, we often retreat, not wanting to socialise or project those feelings on others, but this is precisely when quality time with loved ones is most needed.
 Reach out to a friend or family member when you least feel like it, you may find that they are in the very same position and you can support each other.
 Create a routine that supports and values quality sleep and a personal toolkit to manage stressful situations and check-in with yourself, and others.

 As information overload increases and our attention spans shorten, the simple pleasure of sitting down and reading a book, cover to cover, can seem like a luxury reserved only for a faraway holiday – or retirement.
 But look at book reading as an exercise in intellectual stimulation and expansion.
 A muscle that should be flexed regularly.
 Yes, it is a pleasure, but one that matters.
 Register at your local library and ask for book recommendations.
 Join a book club to keep you motivated, or start your own (like Emma Watson did).
 Podcasts are also a great way to learn and be inspired on the go.
+Have you heard of our podcast series, Taboo?
 Try listening to one on your drive to work to kickstart your morning (and focus your energies towards learning and not the frustrations of gridlock traffic) and cue one up for your drive home as your own personal “me” time.
 Here are a few of our favourites.